Nosenzor/Awesome-CPP/README.md

 * A nice demo of floating point computation problems : https://simontoth.substack.com/p/daily-bite-of-c-numbers-are-not-easy
 * Boost interval arithmetic can really help to build your predicates canvas https://www.boost.org/doc/libs/1_81_0/libs/numeric/interval/doc/interval.htm
 * Within Shewchuck Triangle library you can find a set of robust predicates based on double expansion : http://www.cs.cmu.edu/~quake/triangle.html
+* [GMP](https://gmplib.org/) : The GNU Multiple Precision Arithmetic Library is a well known library, providing foundation for a lot of robust arithmetic.
+Very effient, although API are a bit outdated and it is not very easy to install (has no cmake by default, worth looking at vcpkg)
+* [FLINT](https://flintlib.org/) : FLINT : Fast Library for Number Theory (can be found on github here :https://github.com/flintlib/flint2)
+* [MPPP](https://bluescarni.github.io/mppp/) a multiprecision library based on gmp (and way easier to install), that claim an "excellent performance for small integer and rational operands", which sound perfect for geometry.
+* [TTMath](https://www.ttmath.org), a small Big integer C++ library.

 ## Polygon Triangulation